Katazome Workshop

 -a #11 Exacto knife handle- extra blades

-Silk scarves can be a bit tricky for beginners, but you may try.
-Bring in 14” width- we will be using shinshi for dying and they are created for traditional Japanese width kimono fabrics
+Scarves can be a bit tricky for beginners, but you may try.
+Bring in 14” width- preferably cotton. linen or rayon.
+We will be using shinshi for dying and they are created for traditional Japanese width kimono fabrics

-Studio opens at 8:30 am, I will have coffee/tea available
+Studio opens at 8:30 am, and I will have coffee/tea available

 Please park in the lot to the Right of the Studio center (there is a plumber/ IBrain)